ananyan/ananyan.github.io/_projects/2017-12_project.md

 </div>

 ## <u>Overview</u>
-**My Role:** My role in this project involved designing the mold for the thermoformed "foam," machining the mold for the coffee part (using both conversational milling and CAM) optimizing the parameters for injection molding the base,  manufacturing the injection-molded base, and assisting with assembly
+**My Role:** Designing the mold for the thermoformed "foam," machining the mold for the coffee part (using both conversational milling and CAM) optimizing the parameters for injection molding the base, manufacturing the injection-molded base, and assisting with assembly
 **Tools/Skills:** Design for Manufacturing, CAD (SolidWorks), CAM (MasterCAM), 3D Printing, CNC Milling, Injection Molding, Quality
 **Timeline:** September - December 2017 (4 months)
 **Team:** 5 (MechE)

 ## <u>Goal</u>
 The goal of this project was to design a yo-yo for manufacturing at scale.
 Due to a shared love of coffee shops, my team designed a yo-yo based on a latte.
 The yo-yo required a base with a fitted metal shim for weighting, a snap-fit between the "coffee" and the base, a fit between an injection molded "coffee" and the thermoformed part "foam", and a thermoformed "cup."

 ## <u>Outcomes</u>
 The final yo-yo is shown with and without its "cup" below.
 The yo-yos were subject to a drop test to ensure that they did not fall apart.